In this article...

 What Happens Before the Foreclosure?

-Once you miss a payment on your mortgage, your servicer will provide a grace period of a certain period of days.
+Once you miss a payment on your mortgage, your servicer will provide a grace period of a certain number of days.
 Every month you are late, the servicer can charge late fees.
 This amount will be in your loan documents and mortgage statements.

 When you miss your mortgage payments, you are in default of the mortgage agreement.
 When the mortgage is in default, many servicers will want to check on the property to make sure it in good condition and can do this by driving by the property.
 Servicers can also charge the borrower for broker price opinions (BPOs) and property preservation costs.